Appearance

 What's Planned

-That's the next major use of the hierarchy graph.
-It's not in the current build.
+This is the next major use of the hierarchy graph.
+It is not in the current build.

 TIP

-If you're mid-diligence on a complex counterparty, the canvas is where you'll recognize the full agreement structure at a glance.
-Open it first, before you start working the matrix — knowing what parents what makes every later decision easier.
+If you are mid-diligence on a complex counterparty, the canvas is where you will recognize the full agreement structure at a glance.
+Open it before working the matrix.

 → For more detail, see Uploading Contracts. → For more detail, see Running AI Analysis.